spdconvos/encryptedbot_py/README.md

 Currently the window for replies is 5 minutes, if nothing is said over encrypted in that window the bot will start a new thread.
 This window may be adjusted in the future as needed.

 This bot might be able to be run on the same account as other automated encryption watchers, please contact me.

-No I won't port to node ;)
+if i ported to node.
+I dont port it bc i did. no i didnt ;)

 ### Further Reading
 - [Open MHZ API research](./API/OPENMHZ_API.md)